zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-02-superglue.markdown

 ### **Unnecessary Complexity**

-Sometimes systems are overengineered to accommodate every possible use case—like using a Swiss Army knife when a simple spoon would suffice.
+Sometimes systems are overengineered to accommodate every possible use case.
 Architects guide teams to **focus on what is essential**, creating solutions that are appropriately sized and sustainable.

 ### **Overengineering**